amitxv/PC-Tuning/docs/pre-install.md

 - NVIDIA DCH drivers are [supported on Windows 10 1803+](https://nvidia.custhelp.com/app/answers/detail/a_id/4777/~/nvidia-dch%2Fstandard-display-drivers-for-windows-10-faq)

-- Windows 10 1809+ is required for Ray Tracing on NVIDIA GPUs

 - During media playback exclusively on Windows 10 1709, the [Multimedia Class Scheduler Service](https://learn.microsoft.com/en-us/windows/win32/procthread/multimedia-class-scheduler-service) raises the timer resolution to 0.5ms.
 As explained in the article below, this resolution is suboptimal for many people in terms of precision hence it would be appropriate to avoid this Windows version

     - See [Micro-adjusting timer resolution for higher precision](/docs/research.md#micro-adjusting-timer-resolution-for-higher-precision)

+- Windows 10 1809+ is required for Ray Tracing on NVIDIA GPUs

 - Microsoft implemented a fixed 10MHz QueryPerformanceFrequency on Windows 10 1809+ which was intended to make developing applications easier, but many users across the internet reported worse performance

 - Windows 10 1903+ has an [updated scheduler for multi CCX Ryzen CPUs](https://i.redd.it/y8nxtm08um331.png)

+- DirectStorage requires Windows 10 1909+

 - Windows 11+ has an updated scheduler for Intel 12th Gen CPUs and above